malharinamdar/malharinamdar.github.io/_pages/about.md

       ⛰️ Somewhere between code and the clouds — currently in Mussoorie, Uttarakhand
     </p>
 news: true
-selected_papers: true # Set this to true to show your publication
+selected_papers: false # Set this to true to show your publication
-social: true # Set this to true to show social icons
+social: false # Set this to true to show social icons
 ---

 Hey, I'm Malhar, a third-year undergrad at PICT, Pune, working on AI systems that can reason through complex problems and serve humanity in meaningful ways.

 My research interests center on healthcare AI, reasoning models, and multilingual language intelligence.
 I'm particularly drawn to building systems that improve accessibility in low-resource settings - whether that means developing diagnostic tools for underserved communities or creating language models, frameworks for mutlilingual settings.

 ### What I've Been Working On
 Some things I've worked on:

 Vaidya Nidaan — Led the development of an Alzheimer's diagnostic platform that integrates CNN-based analysis with medical imaging using FSL biomarker identification (hippocampal volume, white/gray matter ratios).
 The system employs GradCAM for visual interpretability and includes a multilingual RAG pipeline that generates structured medical reports grounded in research literature.
 This work secured third place among 400+ teams at PICT Techfiesta 2025.

 Medical Reasoning with Phi-3 — Fine-tuned Phi-3-mini-4k-instruct on the MedQA-USMLE dataset to teach structured clinical reasoning.
 Using QLoRA, I trained the model to generate explainable diagnostic chains-of-thought while engaging only 0.44% of its parameters.
 To explore preference-based alignment further, I implemented a GRPO trainer from scratch in PyTorch, working through the practical challenges of low-precision optimization.